‘Cosby Show’ Alum Geoffrey Owens Says He Doesn’t Want To Get Acting Jobs Just Because He Works At Trader Joe’s

 Geoffrey Owens is speaking out in the aftermath of a news article that shamed him for working at Trader Joe’s.
-The former Cosby Show actor appeared on ABC’s Good Morning America to set the record straight on why he works at the grocery store chain and why he doesn’t want to receive “pity” acting job offers just because he traded his acting career for a day job at Trader’s.
+The former Cosby Show actor appeared on ABC’s Good Morning America to set the record straight on why he works at the grocery store chain and why he doesn’t want to receive “pity” acting job offers just because he traded his acting career for a day job at Trader.

 Owens, who played Huxtable son-in-law Elvin Tibideaux on The Cosby Show from 1985 to 1992, was recently “spotted” working as a cashier at a Trader Joe’s in Clifton, New Jersey.